 Even off-the-clock, I love working in social media.
 Below are a few projects and experiments I’ve done over the years in my spare time.

 Snack History Month is a project I began on Facebook and Instagram in February of 2018, and that I hope to revive again.
 It began as a joke when I randomly stumbled across a picture of Rep. John Lewis from the Civil Rights Movement and realized that he was kind of a hottie??
-I started thinking about how so many historical figures (and Black historical figures in particular) tend to be reduced to a single accomplishment, and are seldom remembered as living, breathing people who did many different things in the course of their lives– and that some of them were also rather easy on the eyes.
+I started thinking about how so many historical figures (and Black historical figures in particular) tend to have their legacies reduced to a single accomplishment, and are seldom remembered as living, breathing people who did many different things in their lives–and that some of them were also pretty easy on the eyes.
 This project was meant to be both funny and educational, mixing pick-up lines and puns into detailed mini-biographies, both to shed light on lesser-known trailblazers (like Dorothy Dandrige) and to shout-out some forgotten facts about Black History Month staples (like Jackie Robinson).

 - #KerriPotter and the Chamber of Secrets

 - #KerriPotter and the Goblet of FIYAHHHH

 - #KerriPotter and the Order of the Phoenix (caw caw)